PermutaTriangle/PermutaTriangle.github.io/_papers/2019-07-27-indepsets.md

 ---
 title: Enumeration of permutation classes by inflation of independent set of graphs

-journal: To appear in Journal of Combinatorics
+journal: Journal of Combinatorics, Volume 4 (2020), Number 4

 authors:
 - bean